Dunes of Duluth

 A dip in Superior

 The next day was a hot one, so I did something I’ve always wanted to do in Duluth: swim in Lake Superior.
-People need some gumption for that; despite the inviting beaches of Park Point, and the inviting sparkle of the lake; this is no ordinary lake.
+People need some gumption for that; despite the inviting beaches of Park Point, this is no ordinary lake.

 Its temperature swings only a few degrees on either side of 40 year-round, unless a northeast wind blows a layer of warmer water onto its surface, in which case swimming can be tolerable.